The 3 main imported sources of water to LA county are: The State Water Project, The Colorado River, and the LA Aqueduct.

 The first LA Aqueduct was built in 1913, it stretched nearly 250 miles up to Payahuunadu, the land where the water flows, also known as Owens Valley, Eastern Sierras.
 The deliberate elimination of the Paiute Shoshone peoples of Payahuunadu had already begun in the late 1880’s.
 The building of the aqueduct saw the beginning of the gradual loss of a sustainable environment, the loss of a once thriving environment, and the growing mutually dependant relationship with Los Angeles.
 A relationship that has born conflict and animosity for over 100 years now.

-Where: Los Angeles, exact location TBD
+Where: Los Angeles City, exact location TBD

-More Info: Kate Bunney – [email protected]
+More Info and Registration: Kate Bunney – [email protected]